KevinFasusi/supplychainpy/docs/quickstart.rst

 Monte Carlo simulation
 ----------------------

-After analysing the orders the calculated safety stock, using an analytical method may not be adequately calculate the service level required.
-The complexity of the supply chain operation may include randomness the analytical model does not capture.
+After analysing the orders, the results for safety stock may not adequately calculate the service level required.
+The complexity of the supply chain operation may include randomness an analytical model does not capture.
 The monte carlo simulation is useful when complicated interactions and affects are not adequately captured by an analytical model.
-A simulation is useful for giving a dynamic view of an operations system.
+A simulation is useful for giving a dynamic view of a complex operation.
 The simulation replicates some of the complexity of the system over time.

 The code below returns a transaction report covering the number of periods specified, multiplied by the number of runs